 This course is designed for students who are considering careers in education as certified teachers or as qualified paraprofessionals.
-Course content provides an overview of the role of schools in society; the roles and responsibilities of teachers and paraprofessionals; school curricula and instruction; current issues and trends in education.
+Course content provides an overview of the role of schools in society; the roles and responsibilities of teachers and paraprofessionals; school curricula and instruction.
+Students will also learn about the wide diversity of learner needs in the classroom including differences in learning styles, linguistic, cultural, and economic backgrounds, gender issues, and physical and learning disabilities.
 Human development is studied in terms of teaching and learning.
 Additional topics include Michigan Curriculum Framework and Michigan requirements for teacher certification and Title I Part A requirements for paraprofessionals.
 Field experience is required.
-Course offered On Campus.
 Co-requisites: CS112 and EN111.
+Course offered on campus.

-ED213 Human Growth and Development for Educators
+ED213 Human Growth and Development for Educators 3 CR

 This course is designed to explore concepts of human physical, intellectual, personality, and social development from conception to advanced maturity, with particular emphasis on learning readiness and abilities at each stage.
 Students will learn how these concepts impact classroom instruction and curriculum design, with particular emphasis on the effective components of the Michigan Standards and Benchmarks.
-Course offered On Campus.

 Prerequisites: EN112 and PY101 or permission of instructor.
+Course offered on campus.